-Spring has sprung—and we all know what that means: Tulips!
-Daffodils!
-Résumés!
-That’s right.
-If you haven’t already started, NOW is the time to get your application process underway if you’re planning to staff your university tech transfer office (TTO) with interns.
+That’s right!
+Now is the time to get the process underway for staffing your university tech transfer office (TTO) with interns.

-Recent industry news has included a variety of articles highlighting university TTOs that use interns.
-As discussed in our white paper about best practices for tech transfer internship programs and in a previous post, summer is the best time to have interns start.
-This allows them to work a full 30- to 40-hour week with few (if any) other commitments and helps them climb the learning curve more quickly.
+As discussed in our white paper about TTO internship programs, summer is the best time to have interns start.
+This allows them to work a full 30- to 40-hour week with few (if any) other commitments.
+It also helps them climb the learning curve more quickly.

-As a result, you should be looking for intern candidates now, before they are snatched up by other companies looking to cut costs.
-If you haven’t done it yet, send out your call for applications now—or as soon as possible—so you can make your final selections no later than late April.
+So look for intern candidates now, before they are snatched up by other companies.
+Sending out the call for applications now helps ensure you can make your final selections no later than late April.

-If you haven’t started yet, now it’s time to go forth and begin hiring.
-At the same time, you will need to start planning how you will train your interns.
-Having interns perform technology screenings is a great place to start—this is Fuentek’s recommendation for where to focus your interns’ efforts.
-We can help you jump-start your training with our webinar designed to help you put your interns to work on technology screenings.
+Having interns perform technology screenings is a great place to focus your interns’ efforts.
+Fuentek can help you jump-start the training planning with our webinar designed to teach interns how to work on technology screenings.

 If you’re interested in more information about establishing an internship program for your tech transfer office, check out our other Insights on using interns and contact us to discuss how Fuentek can help.